-Online therapy for gender related issues uses written language (chat) as a vehicle of bringing about not only change but an understanding of what an individual is experiencing and feels from their early years onward and the direction they would like to take after gaining knowledge of their gender difference.
-With online counseling, whether written or spoken it is the core component of communication.
-Whilst some may believe that communication is best achieved through face to face interaction and verbal exchanges, there is in fact little evidence, if any, to back this; In fact, the anonymity, and lack of inbred subjectivity that is identifiably apparent through online therapy, at most times, assists the individual to open up more easily and feel more free to express themselves.
-More than they may normally do so in a conventional face to face situation.
-Therefore, in respect of gender therapy and assessment this has had positive results in enabling the client of letting go that ‘secret’ and embracing, coming to terms, with what lies within.
-A major part of there self which has been held back and suppressed over many years
+Online gender counselling, whether written or spoken is a core component of communication.
+Whilst some may believe that communication is best achieved through close face to face interaction and verbal exchanges, there is in fact little evidence, if any, to back this; In fact, the anonymity, and lack of inbred subjectivity that is identifiably apparent through online therapy, assists the individual to open up more easily and feel more free to express themselves.
+Much more than they may normally do so in a conventional face to face situation.

-Online gender therapy is in many aspects more secure, confidential, and private than traditional face-to-face therapy/counseling.
-Mainly due to its unique qualities, the counseling takes place in an anonymous or pseudonym context.
+Online gender therapy is in many ways more secure, confidential, and private than traditional face-to-face therapy/counselling.
+This is due to its unique qualities, the counselling takes place in an anonymous or pseudonymous context.
 This provides a level of security and confidentiality that cannot be matched in the real world of the office.
-It also removes the threat of the over subjective; thought of some therapists, due to the early and appearance and presentation of the individual which may stand in the way of objectivity
+It also removes the threat of the subjective; thought of some therapists, due to the early and appearance and presentation of the individual which may stand in the way of objectivity

-Online therapy therefore offers a valuable and new model which reaches the larger and isolated group of people concerned over their gender related feelings, plus issues of confidentiality, acceptance and privacy.
+Therefore, online therapy offers a valuable and new model that reaches a larger and isolated group of people concerned over their gender feelings, plus issues of confidentiality, acceptance, and privacy.
 It also reaches those living in isolated areas, places where there are no available gender services.
 Also individuals, who are housebound, disabled or live in isolated areas, and those who prefer not to use the Gender Clinics, with long waiting lists and many hoops to jump through.

-On contact I offer a short initial discussion, this can be used to ask questions and gain information about my service.
+On contact I offer a short initial discussion, this can be used to ask questions and gain information about the service I offer.
 Schedule appointments and discuss the professional service fee.
-If you feel that you could benefit from the service I have to offer, simply follow the instruction to commence your online relationship If you would like to contact me directly – please use one of the ‘Chat boxes above, leave a message or simply r e-mail me at firstname.lastname@example.org.
+If you feel that you could benefit from this service, simply follow the instructions below to commence your online relationship To contact me directly – please use one of the ‘Chat boxes, leave a message or simply e-mail me at firstname.lastname@example.org.